 As a progressive who has been a business owner, a manager in a Fortune 100 company, a union member, an adjunct instructor and a leader of non-profit organizations, Charlie brings a broad and balanced perspective to issues facing Minnesota and its economy.
 Since late 2004, he has written a personal blog, Across the Great Divide.

-Matt Kane (email) is a policy fellow for Infrastructure & Economic Development at Growth & Justice.
+Maureen Ramirez (email) is director of policy & research at Growth & Justice.

 Recent Comments